fabianwennink/IconCaptcha-PHP/README.md

 <br><img src="http://i.imgur.com/RMUALSz.png" />

-IconCaptcha is a faster and more user-friendly captcha than most other captchas.
+IconCaptcha is a self-hosted captcha which is faster and more user-friendly than most other captchas.
 You no longer have to read any annoying text-images, with IconCaptcha you only have to compare two images and select the image which is only present once.

 Besides being user-friendly, IconCaptcha is also developer-friendly.
 With just a few steps you can get the captcha up and running.